MicahMartin/FightingGameEngine/README.md

-This is a determenistic fighting game engine with an embedded scripting language.
+This is an open source determenistic fighting game engine with an embedded scripting language